 Sturgeon County Animal Control is here to respond to animal-related complaints and ensure bylaws are followed.
+Sturgeon County does not currently have a cat bylaw.

 This includes the following:

-- regulating the keeping of poultry or fowl, including urban hens
+- Regulating the keeping of poultry or fowl, including urban hens

-- identifying the number of animals allowed and where they can be kept
+- Identifying the number of animals allowed and where they can be kept

-Submitting an animal-related concern or complaint
+Submitting an animal-related concern or complaint and reporting a lost/found pet

-Bylaw officers are available to discuss your concerns.
-Call Animal Control at 780-939-8419 during business hours (Monday to Friday from 8:30 a.m. to 4:30 p.m.).
+Bylaw officers are available to discuss your concerns and help reunite lost pets with their owner.
+Call Enforcement Services at 780-939-8400 during business hours (Monday to Friday from 8:30 a.m. to 4:30 p.m.).
 After-hours calls can be directed to 780-939-4321 and will be handled through an answering service.
+You can also report a lost/found animal using our online form.
 Animals in distress or animal welfare issues should be directed to the Alberta SPCA at 1-800-455-9003.
-For emergencies, call 911.

 Responsible Pet Ownership